swiftlang/swift-evolution/proposals/0000-reconsider-typealias-in-protocol.md

 extension P {typealias A = Int}
 ```
 ### Solution
-Having introduced powerful and expressive where clauses for protocol declarations,
+Now that we have powerful and expressive where clauses for protocol declarations,
 I propose to bring consistency to the usage of type aliases within protocols and protocol extensions.

 * [Type aliases in protocol extensions](#type-aliases-in-protocol-extensions).
 There are two options:
     * Permit type aliases to act as default values for associated types in protocol extensions.
 This is the preferred           solution.
     * Change the error message to propose the current syntax instead of simply producing **#3**,
     which is actually a generic error.
-* Type aliases in protocols should be always discouraged in **Swift 4.2** and always disallowed in **Swift 5**,
-  the same way we disallow any implementation details.
+* Type aliases in protocols should be always discouraged in **Swift 4.2** and always disallowed in **Swift 5**, the same way we disallow any implementation details.
-* Warning **#1** should become an error in **Swift 5**; in the case when the warning is not produced,
-  emit a generic `typealias should not be declared within a protocol` warning for **Swift 4.2** and error for **Swift 5**.
+* Warning **#1** should be amended to a generic `typealias should/must not be declared within a protocol` warning/error for **Swift 4.2** and **Swift 5** respectively with fix-it options to either switch to an `associatedtype` or impose a same-type constraint on the protocol.
 * Warning **#2** should be superseded by the `typealias should/must not be declared within a protocol` warning/error in **Swift 4.2** and **Swift 5** respectively.

 ## Detailed design